spence3033/CSE381-portfolio/README.md

 Is selection sort stable?
 (The definition of a stable sorting algorithm was given in Section 1.3.)

 Yes.
 I think it is stable because selection sort will not mix up the order of items that are of the same value.
 Selection sort will choose the first item that was smallest.
 So if we ordered by number and we had items:

 (1, A) (1, C) (2, A) (1, B)

+I was incorrect: Selection sort is unstable because we are throwing values backwards, this could mess up the order.

+For example: AEEEAEEE

+The first E will switch with A and end up not being the first E in the end.

 Selection sort would leave the 1's in the same order.
 So...